Teams Message Action

 HTML in the text defined as the source is interpreted as HTML.

-Please note: for all options except the static value, sending as a card does not check whether a valid JSON format has been used.
-If this is not the case, the message may not be sent.
+Please note: For all options except the static value, the system does not verify whether the JSON format is valid when sending as a card.
+If this is not the case, the message may not be sent under certain circumstances.

-Message to one or more users: Jump target
+Message to one or more users: Jump to

-The portal start page is used as the link destination.
+The portal's home page is loaded as the destination.

 Page

-Opens a dialog in which the parameters required by the integrated page can be created.
+Opens a dialog box where you can configure the parameters required by the embedded page.

 This option is available when an input page is selected.
-The edit page will be loaded with the data from the current data record.
+The input page loads with the data from the current record.

 This option is also available when an input page is selected.
-The edit page will be loaded without data so that a new data record can be added.
+The input page loads blank.
+A new record can be entered.

 Static URL